 A sentiment echoed by most people who teach and discuss his books!
 It was clearly fitting for the modernist writer to say just those words before he moved on.
 Having pushed the barriers of the English language with his works, he is credited as the author who revolutionized the literary scene of the 20th century.
 He was only 58 when he passed away while undergoing surgery in Zurich.
 The last person he addressed was the nurse, asking for his wife and son.

 5. Lewis Carroll

 Not many people know the author’s real name, Charles Lutwidge Dodgson.
-Nor do they know that he suffered from migraines and possible attacks of epilepsy, and used the resulting experiences in his famous Alice in Wonderland series.
-Another controversial and little-known rumour is his alleged attraction towards young females, evident in both his literary as well as photographic works.
+Nor do they know that he suffered from migraines and possible attacks of epilepsy and used the resulting experiences in his famous Alice in Wonderland series.
+Another controversial and little-known rumor is his alleged attraction towards young girls, evident in both his literary as well as photographic works.
 A victim of pneumonia at the age of 66, Carroll seemed to know his end was near and acted accordingly.

 6. Charlotte Bronte

 Last words: “Oh, I am not going to die, am I?
 He will not separate us, we have been so happy.”